Planning permission for altering your house

 - The private open space to the rear or side of the house is not reduced to less than 25 square metres

-There are still certain restrictions if your home is a protected structure or in an architectural conservation area.
+There are certain restrictions if your home is a protected structure or in an architectural conservation area.
+Additional restrictions may also apply if glare from your solar panels will be an issue.
 It is important to check with your local authority for full details before making any changes to your house.

-You can find more information in Doing Work around the House – The Planning Issues (pdf ) published by the Office of the Planning Regulator.
+You can find more information in A Guide to Doing Work around the House (pdf) published by the Office of the Planning Regulator.
 Other publications available include A Guide to Planning Permission (pdf) and A Guide to Making a Planning Application (pdf).

 Planning permission for a material change of use